 - Remove biases from hiring.
 From gender-neutral job descriptions to targeted, skill-based interview questions, your hiring process should be built in a way that helps you find the best people for the job – not the ones you like the most.
 Here are some examples from companies that are taking actions to reduce bias in recruiting, plus a few tips to get you started when you aim to create an inclusive work environment.

 - Look for areas of improvement.
 Diversity might not always be tangible, but you can still set some goals and track your progress.
 For example, what’s the gender ratio at your company and by department?
 How many of your female employees have a leadership role?
 If those numbers are not close to your goals, you might want to invest your energy into increasing diversity specifically in these areas.
-Rachel Bates, SVP of Sales & Marketing at Workable, describes how she successfully built a more gender-balanced sales team, while recruitment expert Matt Buckland, at one point Workable’s VP of Customer Advocacy, advises on how to hire more women in tech, a traditionally male-dominated field.
+Rachel Bates, who was SVP of Sales & Marketing at Workable until spring 2020, describes how she successfully built a more gender-balanced sales team, while recruitment expert Matt Buckland, at one point Workable’s VP of Customer Advocacy, advises on how to hire more women in tech, a traditionally male-dominated field.

 - Consider the overlooked types of diversity.
 When we talk about diversity, we mostly refer to race and gender.
 But there’s more than that.
 Some examples include age discrimination, bias against employees with disabilities, and rejection of candidates with non-traditional career paths.
 You should also keep in mind that there’s intersectionality in the workplace, i.e. overlapping biases such as age and gender discrimination.
 Your D&I efforts should take into account all different types of diversity that exist in your workplace – or that you’d like them to exist.